DerekSelander/dsdump/README.md

 ## Compiling

 Compiling this will be a bit of a pain in the butt on your end.
 You'll need to clone the Swift language in the same directory.
+Swift can't be a submodule to this repo since some of their git cloning scripts won't work :|

 ```bash
 # cd to the same directory as the dsdump repo